Sections of this article:

 Devon Watches Tread 1

 The Devon Tread 1 uses a patented system of interwoven time belts to display the time.
-Its creativity is outstanding both from a technical point of view and from the perspective of the aesthetics.
+Its creativity is outstanding both from a technical point of view and from the perspective of the aesthetics:

 The Richard Mille RM 70-01 Tourbillon Alain Prost:

-. . . is a great example of their creative mechanical design, designed to reflect Alain Prost’s interest in cycling by including their “totaliser” which displays the overall distance traveled on his cycles.
+. . . is a great example of their creative mechanical design, designed to reflect Alain Prost’s interest in cycling by including their “totaliser” which displays the overall distance travelled on his cycles.
 It was released as a limited edition of 30 pieces.

 The Xeric Vendetta X Automatic: